Dakcser/WirelessMeasurement/README.md

 ## OR install from requirements.txt

-Set up conda enviroment and install requirements with command 'conda install -r requirements.txt'
+Set up conda enviroment, activate it and install requirements with command 'conda install --file requirements.txt'

 <br />
 <br />